SCENE-CE/mirador-annotation-editor/README.md

 npm install
 ```

-Run mirador and the plugin :
+Run a demo with Mirador and the MAE plugin :

 ```
 npm start